tolribeiro/tolribeiro.github.io/_posts/2019-04-01-easily-event-tracking-using-segment-and-google-analytics.markdown

 ---
-title: "Easily tracking events using Segment and Google Analytics"
+title: "Easily event tracking using Segment and Google Analytics"
 layout: post
 tag: segment
 blog: true
 comments: false
 ---

-### Easily tracking events using Segment and Google Analytics

 > Truth is always to be found in simplicity, and not in the multiplicity and confusion of things
 > **Isaac Newton**